 When asked about the importance of building a personal brand, Di Santo says she was once given this sage advice by a mentor of her own – “work out what you want to be famous for and do it.”
 She had a passion for testing and quality assurance – a discipline not exactly adored by many in the industry – but she committed to it and made it fun.

-Years later, Di Santo is now known both locally and globally for this specialty, giving her the opportunity to travel internationally and be involved in a host of exciting projects.
+Years later, Di Santo is now known both locally in the Sydney tech scene and globally for this specialty, giving her the opportunity to travel internationally and be involved in a host of exciting projects with Accenture.
 For those just starting to build their career and brand her advice is simple.
 “Develop an elevator pitch.
 What you would say to your CEO about your contributions to the workplace if you only have a few moments in a lift?”

-Di Santo’s three key pieces of advice for female grads:
+Di Santo’s three key pieces of advice for women in tech:

 - “Take risks.
 When you are starting out you have nothing to lose.
 That decision you are contemplating while being unsure what is holding you back?
 Just do it.”